10 U.S. Hotels That Go All Out For Christmas

-December is the time to deck those halls, trim those trees and make lots of gingerbread, especially if you’re in the hotel business.
-These ten hotels really go out of their way to for the holiday season and are easily worth the splurge of an overnight stay.
-If you can’t do that, stop by, try one of their events, raise a cup of Christmas cheer at one of their bars or just take a gander at the pretty sites.
+December is the time to deck those halls, trim those trees and make lots and lots of gingerbread.
+Or you can just book a stay at a hotel and let them handle all the Christmas cheer.
+These ten hotels from across the U.S. really go out of their way to be festive during the holiday season and are easily worth an overnight stay, even with the peak-season rates you’ll face.
+Several have hotel packages that include their own or local activities.
+If you can’t book a stay, stop by anyway.
+Make a reservation for one of their events, sip a yuletide cocktail at the lobby bar, or just take a gander (and a selfie) at their sparkly lobbies.

 3. Chapel Hill, NC